jaegertracing/jaeger-kubernetes/README.md

 If you want to run the job only once and immediately then remove scheduled flag.

 ## Deploying Docker Tags
 The Jaeger project automatically creates new Docker images with tags that mirror the release number.
-Feel free to pick the latest release.
+The production manifests uses pinned versions as to not accidentally break people on new releases.
 > A general tip for deploying docker images (i.e. on kubernetes): it's recommended that you do not use the tag `:latest` in production but rather pin the latest version.
 See the [kubernetes best practices](https://kubernetes.io/docs/concepts/configuration/overview/#container-images) for more details.

 ## Helm support